aio-libs/create-aio-app/README.md

 ## License

-Create aio App is open source software <a href="https://github.com/aio-libs/create-aio-app/blob/master/LICENSE">licensed as MIT</a>.
+Create aio App is an open source software <a href="https://github.com/aio-libs/create-aio-app/blob/master/LICENSE">available under the MIT license</a>.